Peter Kalmus (physicist): Personal life

-His brother, George Kalmus, is another noted British particle physicist.
+His brother, George Kalmus, is another British particle physicist.
 A press release from the Particle Physics and Astronomy Research Council (PPARC) in 2002 commented that "A particle physicist in the family is a rare occurrence.
 That there should be two and both be leaders of the field is even more unusual, yet Professors Peter and George Kalmus have achieved this."

-Peter Kalmus married Felicity "Trixie" Barker in 1957, she died in 2018.

-He has one son and one daughter, and one grandchild.
-He currently resides in London.